Changing Communications Interface on the Ping360

 1. Remove the plastic cord retaining the two body halves together.

-2. Using a penetrator wrench, loosen the blue penetrator just enough so that the air can be equalized.
+2. Using the M10 Bulkhead Wrench, loosen the penetrator just enough so that the air can be equalized.

 3. Gently slide the two halves apart.
 Avoid opening the Ping360 with too much force that the wires are ripped out.